Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning: Social welfare maximization by MMZD alliance

 \section{Social welfare maximization by MMZD alliance}

-In the previous section, we proved that a single organization is able to maximize the social welfare within a range.
-According to (\ref{eq:zd_stratrgy}), every organization can deploy the MMZD strategy to control the social welfare.
-Therefore, it's possible that multiple organizations utilize the MMZD strategy at the same time.
-So in this section, we explore multiple organizations that play the MMZD strategy to form an alliance in the cross-silo FL game.
+In the previous section, we have proved that by adopting MMZD strategies, individual organizations can maximize social welfare in the cross-silo FL game.
+According to (\ref{eq:zd_stratrgy}), however, one can see that every organization can deploy the MMZD strategy to control the social welfare.
+Therefore, it is possible that multiple organizations utilize the MMZD strategy at the same time.
+Then how will this affect the control of the social welfare maximization in the cross-silo FL game?
+Specifically, will it lead to stronger control and further enlarge the maximum social welfare value?

+In this section, we explore the case of multiple organizations playing the MMZD strategy to form an alliance in the cross-silo FL game.
 We call them MMZD Alliance (MMZDA) organizations (denoted as $\mathcal{A}$), assuming that all MMZDA organizations use the same MMZD strategy to prevent the low social welfare.
-Besides, we define the other organizations as outsider organizations (denoted as $\mathcal{N}\backslash\mathcal{A}$).
-Outsider organizations may inactively participate in communication rounds and just want to get model trained by other organizations for free.
+Besides, we define the other organizations as outsider organizations (denoted as $\mathcal{N}\backslash\mathcal{A}$) that may inactively participate in communication rounds and just want to get model trained by other organizations for free.

-The current challenge is how MMZDA controls the maximum value of social welfare.
-Specifically, will the MMZDA have stronger control and enlarge the maximum social welfare compared with the individual MMZD strategy?

 For the sake of convenience, we assume that organization $i\in\mathcal{A},|\mathcal{A}|=N^{\mathcal{A}}$ is an alliance, which performs the same MMZD strategy as the leader organization $a\in\mathcal{A}$.
 As for an outsider organization $j\in\mathcal{N}\backslash\mathcal{A}, |\mathcal{N}\backslash\mathcal{A}|=N-N^{\mathcal{A}}$, it may not participate in any communication round.